New North American free trade deal reveals cracks in international relations

 The recent announcement of a revised free trade agreement between the US, Mexico and Canada, termed the USMCA, had us wondering what role agreements like this have to play in the success of the nations that make them.
 When we asked CIFAR Senior Fellow Dan Trefler, we got a surprising answer.

 Trefler is an economics professor at the University of Toronto and an expert on international trade.
-With two recent papers on the topic (Renegotiating NAFTA and International Trade and AI), and a record of advising governments and policymakers on these issues, Trefler is no stranger to the complexities and vagaries of North American free trade.
+With two recent papers on the topic ( and ), and a record of advising governments and policymakers on these issues, Trefler is no stranger to the complexities and vagaries of North American free trade.

 According to Trefler, the most interesting and instructive part of the story at this point is not necessarily the content of the deal, although the ramifications of its 1,809 pages will be hashed out in the press and parliaments over the coming months, but rather the way it was struck.
 Pointing to key features of the negotiations, he showed examples of the work fellows in CIFAR’s Institutions, Organizations & Growth (IOG) program have been doing to understand the drivers of wealth and wellbeing.
 “The way I think about free trade has been deeply impacted by conversations I’ve had in CIFAR meetings”.